-We have assigned an SQS2 Sustainability Quality Score (very good) to the City of Paris' sustainability bond issued in November 2021.
+We have assigned an SQS2 sustainability quality score (very good) to the City of Paris' sustainability bond issued in September 2022.
 The issuer has financed projects across three green categories (clean transportation, energy efficiency and climate change adaptation) and two eligible social categories (access to essential services, and social and affordable housing).
-In accordance with the main characteristics described within the City of Paris' formalized framework dated October 2017 and the exhaustive list of projects detailed in the annual report of the November 2021 bond, the issuance is aligned with the four core components of the International Capital Market Association's (ICMA) Green Bond Principles (GBP) 2021 (including the June 2022 Appendix 1), Social Bond Principles (SBP) 2021 (including the June 2022 Appendix 1) and Sustainability Bond Guidelines (SBG) 2021.
+In accordance with the main characteristics described within the City of Paris' formalized framework dated October 2017 and the exhaustive list of projects detailed in the annual report of the September 2022 bond, the issuance is aligned with the four core components of the International Capital Market Association's (ICMA) Green Bond Principles (GBP) 2021 (including the June 2022 Appendix 1), Social Bond Principles (SBP) and Sustainability Bond Guidelines (SBG) 2023.
 The bond also demonstrates a high contribution to sustainability.